 How Treatment Helps

 Many patients find they can stop the grinding by being fitted, by their dentist, with a custom appliance to be worn as they sleep.
-These appliances, whether a mouthguard or what is known as an NTI device, can help the jaw sit more comfortably, and protect teeth from grinding so that a patient can get a better night’s sleep.
+These appliances can help the jaw sit more comfortably, and protect teeth from grinding so that a patient can get a better night’s sleep.

-A mouthguard fits over your entire row of top or bottom teeth and is made of hard acrylic.
-Mouthguards simply protect the teeth from the force of grinding – they do not reduce bruxism habits.
-An NTI device, however, can help to improve your body’s tendency to clench or grind at night.
+A mouth guard fits over your entire row of top or bottom teeth and is made of hard acrylic.
+Mouth guards simply protect the teeth from the force of grinding – they do not reduce bruxism habits.
+A night guard, however, can help to improve your body’s tendency to clench or grind at night.
 This acrylic appliance covers only a partial area of the teeth and prevents the top and bottom teeth from touching during sleep.
-An NTI device can effectively reduce enamel wear and joint strain or muscle tension in the jaw.
+A night guard can effectively reduce enamel wear and joint strain.
+It also provide relief for your jaw pain by reducing muscle tension.

 If other issues are to blame for the TMJ, such as poor alignment or missing teeth, your dentist may recommend more extensive restorative treatment to help correct the alignment issues.
 In doing so, the treatment should help alleviate the discomfort and side effects associated with TMJ.